Elections 2020Sep 24, 2020

-Jeff Moss is a nonresident senior fellow with the Cyber Statecraft Initiative within the Scowcroft Center for Strategy and Security.
+Jeff Moss is a nonresident senior fellow with the Cyber Statecraft Initiative under the Digital Forensic Research Lab (DFRLab) at the Atlantic Council.
 He is also the founder and creator of both the Black Hat Briefings and DEF CON, two of the most influential information security conferences in the world, attracting over ten thousand people from around the world to learn the latest in security technology from those researchers who create it.
 DEF CON just had its twenty-seventh anniversary.

 Mr. Moss previously worked as the chief security officer for the Internet Corporation for Assigned Names and Numbers (ICANN), a nonprofit whose responsibilities include coordinating and ensuring the security, stability, and resiliency of the Internet’s unique global identifiers such as IP address allocations, AS and protocol numbers, and digitally signing and maintaining the root zone of the Internet.
 This position involved extensive international travel and coordination with governments, law enforcement, and operational security communities.